mjibril/react-crud-admin/README.md

 This may not be sufficient for some applications.
 For example we might want to use the object's `id` property to check equality.

+Sorting can achieved in the list display view by clicking on the table headers corresponding to property names.
 ```javascript
 this.is_object_equal = function(a,b){
 		     return a.id==b.id ;